andrewpaliga/kaurii/index.markdown

 {% include figure.html url="/assets/images/carbon_negative.png" description="If just 1% of decaying tree matter is sequestered (likely via burial) then effectively 2 Gt of carbon dioxide will be removed from the atmosphere." text="If just 1% of decaying tree matter is sequestered (likely via burial) then effectively 2 Gt of carbon dioxide will be removed from the atmosphere." %}

-### How to stop trees from decaying?
+### Why wood burial?

 When trees die, they primarily decay from biological processes, releasing carbon dioxide as a result.
 The main agents of this are fungi, insects and bacteria.
 The rate of decay is a function of moisture, temperature, oxygen content, and PH level.

-By controlling these factors it’s possible to create an environment for where wood will forgo decay almost indefinitely.
+By controlling these factors it’s possible to create an environment for where wood will forgo decay indefinitely, preventing the carbon dioxide emissions as a result.

-There is srong evidence that this can be accomplished by **wood burial**, as research shows that oxygen levels, and biological activity decreases exponentially beneath 1 m of soil in most areas.
+This can be accomplished by **wood burial**, as research shows that oxygen levels, and biological activity decreases exponentially beneath 1 m of soil in most areas.

 There are many examples of wood being recovered almost fully intact after many thousands of years of burial: